Project

 Problems to use self built Python extension on Windows: ImportError: DLL load failed while importing saxonche

-Added by Martin Honnen over 1 year ago
+Added by Martin Honnen almost 2 years ago

 I have tried to build the SaxonC 12.0 HE extension on Windows and I think the extension finally has been built fine.